- 1 bone-in fully cooked ham (5 to 8 pounds)

 - In a bowl, mix remaining ingredients; pour over ham.
 Cover and refrigerate overnight, turning ham occasionally.

 - Reserving glaze, remove ham to a rack in a shallow roasting pan.
-Insert meat thermometer.
+Insert thermometer.
 Bake, uncovered, at 325° until thermometer registers 140° about 2-4 hours, brushing occasionally with glaze.
 Yield: 10-16 servings.

 Reviews forFestive Ham Glaze